enryH/enryh/README.md

 ### Hi there 👋

-I am a PostDoc at the Novo Nordisk Foundation Center for Protein Research (NNF CPR) in Copenhagen.
+I am a PostDoc at the Novo Nordisk Foundation Center for Basic Metabolic Research (NNF CBMR) in Copenhagen.

 Nearly all of my work you can find currently under the [github of the RasmussenLab](https://github.com/rasmussenlab).